wallarm/product-documentation/docs/2.18/about-wallarm/subscription-plans.md

 ### Features

 The set of features included to the subscription plan is defined individually with each client.
-Examples of included features:
+The following features can be included:

 * Limit for requests processed per month
 * Multi-tenant system
-* Registration of events in the audit log
+* Period of event storage
-* Integration with SIEM / SOAR / DevOps systems
-* Authentication in Wallarm Console with SAML SSO
-* Receiving security reports
-* etc
+* Number of users
+* Level of technical support

 To define features that should be included to your subscription plan, please send the request to [sales@wallarm.com](mailto:sales@wallarm.com).